BolajiAyodeji/awesome-jamstack/README.md

 * [New Stack Lunch Presentation](https://speakerdeck.com/biilmann/new-stack-lunch-presentation)
 * [The JAMstack - Smashing Conf Freiburg 2017](https://speakerdeck.com/biilmann/the-jamstack-smashing-conf-freiburg-2017)
 * [What the JAMstack?](https://speakerdeck.com/frontendne/what-the-jamstack)

-## Boilerplates
-* [NextJS in Firebase with Bootstrap](https://github.com/ananddayalan/nextjs-in-firebase-with-bootstrap) - Hosting NextJS app with Bootstrap in Firebase with Cloud Functions.

 ## Books
 * [Modern Web Development on the JAMstack](https://www.netlify.com/oreilly-jamstack/) - New Techniques for Ultra Fast Sites and Web Applications by Mathias Biilmann & Phil Hawksworth